Introduce us to your group!

 ♥ DayShift programs

 Does your group have a particular skill or desire to provide support for one of our education or ministry programs?
-We run a weekly Art Class and Bible Study group, seasonal Alpha, support groups, and so much more.
+We run a weekly Art Class and Bible Study group, offer support groups, and so much more.
 Let us know what you have in mind.

 ♥ Evening street outreach